-Prior to being issued a Form 1-20 certificate, first-term international students must pay a deposit equal to the amount of full-time tuition and fees (12 hours for undergraduate, 9 hours for graduate, and 1 cohort for doctoral).
+Before being issued a Form 1-20 certificate, first-term international students must pay the amount equal to full-time tuition and fees (12 hours for undergraduate, 9 hours for graduate, and 4 hours for doctoral).
 Once payment and all other documentation is received, certification will be issued.

-International students are required to pay in full by the official first day of the semester.
+International students are required to pay in full by the official first day of each semester.
 International students do not qualify for deferred payment plans.
 If payment is not paid in full, late fees will be applied and they will be contacted by the Student Accounts and International Students Coordinator to rectify the balance.
 The student's SEVIS record will be terminated if the account balance is not paid in full by the last day of the semester.
-If extenuating circumstances apply, a Petition for Policy Exception may be requested and submitted to the Finance Committee via the Student Accounts Coordinator.
+If extenuating circumstances apply, a Petition for Policy Exception may be requested via the Coordinator of Student Accounts.
+This is subject to approval by the finance committee